OUR APPROACH

 In addition to these required annual trainings, we test employees continuously with simulated phishing scams to help ensure they can identify and avoid such attacks.
 Additional training is assigned as needed.

-Cybersecurity policy training and elevated user training is required for all employees who are approved for elevated level of access to systems or information as a required function of their job.
+Cybersecurity policy training and elevated user training is required for all employees who are approved for elevated levels of access to systems or information as a required function of their job.

 Beyond official training, we strive to regularly educate our employees on cybersecurity matters.
-We provide ongoing educational content through our internal employee portal and periodic lunch-and-learn sessions.
+We provide ongoing educational content through our internal employee portal and periodic educational presentations.

 MITIGATING PHYSICAL AND CYBER RISK EXPOSURE